Alpha-Directorate/AlphaSSS/Documentation/Requirements/Use-Cases/UC2-Register.md

   See the mockup below.

 ![Mockup for UC2-Register: Nickname, Password Validation Errors](images/UC2-Validation-Nickname-Password.png)<br>
-**Registration first step -- an example mockup showing example validation errors.**
+**Registration first step -- an example mockup showing multiple validation errors: E-2, E-3, E-4.**

 * <a name="2.22"></a>`2.22` The non-member re-enters the checkbox.
 The use case continues.